gzachariadis/Python.Challenges/README.md

 ##### Objective

-Create a function with two arguments that will return an array of the first n multiples of x.
+- Write a Function with two arguments that will return an array of the first "N" multiples of "X".

 ##### Constraints